pimcore/generic-data-index-bundle/doc/05_Extending_Data_Index/06_Extend_Search_Index.md

 ### ExtractMappingEvent

-With this event it's possible to define the [mapping](https://opensearch.org/docs/latest/field-types/) of the additional custom fields.
+With this event it's possible to define the mapping (for elasticsearch see [this mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html) and for openSearch please refer to [mapping](https://opensearch.org/docs/latest/field-types/)) of the additional custom fields.
 Again there are separate events for assets and data objects.

 * `Pimcore\Bundle\GenericDataIndexBundle\Event\Asset\ExtractMappingEvent` (assets)